 Join us for singing, creative activities and DUPLO™ fun for the under 5s.
 Click here to watch our previous online programs, and download the activity instructions and songs.

 Marion, A Woman of Genius

 The exhibition reveals Marion’s varied interests and accomplishments.
 Besides being a noted architect, Marion was a gifted painter, community organiser and sometime believer in fairies and elves.

 Marion A Woman of Genius Exhibition, National Capital Exhibition, Parkes

 Pop-up exhibition on display

 Come to the National Capital Exhibition to learn more about the National Carillon and the people behind the music.

 See the original instrument that was installed in 1969 and learn more about the National Carillon: the history, the mechanics and the people behind the music.

-We have made hand sanitiser available to students, adults and staff to ensure they are able to maintain good personal hygiene.
-All students and adults need to use hand sanitiser upon entering the exhibition.
-When coughing and sneezing please cover your mouth and nose with a flexed elbow or tissue.
+We have made hand sanitiser available for students, adults and staff to ensure they are able to maintain good personal hygiene.
+All students and adults should use hand sanitiser upon entering the exhibition.

-The NCE have increased the extent and the frequency of cleaning undertaken in the exhibition, Foundations Theatre and public spaces during opening hours.
-This is chiefly focused on areas with high touch points such as interactive screens, IPads, handrails and surfaces with high contact, such as the surrounds of the model of Canberra.
+The NCE maintain a thorough cleaning regime in the exhibition, Foundations Theatre and public spaces during opening hours.
+This is focused on areas with high touch points such as interactive screens, IPads, handrails and surfaces with high contact, such as the surrounds of the model of Canberra.